-Keg de Souza’s wildly colourful installation at Artspace, Common Knowledge and Learning Curves, occupies multiple registers.
+Keg de Souza’s wildly colourful installation Common Knowledge and Learning Curves [seen by the author at Artspace, Sydney] occupies multiple registers.
 Look once, and it’s a playful sculptural appropriation of institutional materials particular to Australian school culture.
 Peruse again, and it’s a series of containers for discursive activities, some led by adults and children from the local Woolloomooloo community.
 On the next view, it’s a library of radical pedagogy.
 Regard it once more, and it’s an exemplar for what spaces for teaching and learning could feel like.

 Texts are threaded throughout: cursive questions stream across walls of purple, orange and blue; volumes of radical educational theory are embedded into the base of an otherwise yet-to-be-filled bookshelf; ribbons are printed with concepts; blackboards continue speculative questions; and a mind-map wittily hung like an old fashioned classroom map is a densely packed web of connections between wide ranging ideas about teaching, learning and communities.